oven-sh/bun/docs/runtime/shell.md

 Bun Shell makes shell scripting with JavaScript & TypeScript fun.
 It's a cross-platform bash-like shell with seamless JavaScript interop.

-{% callout type="note" %}
-**Alpha-quality software**: Bun Shell is an unstable API still under development.
-If you have feature requests or run into bugs, please open an issue.
-There may be breaking changes in the future.
-{% /callout %}

 Quickstart:

 ```js